CesiumGS/cesium/Documentation/Contributors/VSCodeGuide/README.md

 You can also jump to any source file with the same CTRL-P keypress followed by the name of the file.

+## Building Cesium

+Cesium has a number of GLSL shaders and auto-generated files that must be built before Cesium can be used.
+The simplest way in VSCode is to type `CTRL-P` `task build` to trigger a build.

+There is also a `task build-watch`, but this leaves a little spinner running in the status bar at the bottom, so is not recommended.
+Instead, you can use the integrated shell (CTRL-backtick) and type `npm run build-watch` to start the build watcher task, then use CTRL-SHIFT-backtick to open up an additional integrated shell that is available for separate commands while the build watcher task is still running.
+Keep in mind that this will quietly terminate when you quit VSCode, so should be restarted manually on next launch.